-Step aboard a relaxing and intimate barge cruise of Aquitane.
+Step aboard a relaxing and intimate barge cruise on the canals of Aquitane.
 There are more than 1,000 castles and manor houses, as well as beautiful old villages and historic towns in this hidden corner of southwestern France.
 Once a kingdom, then a duchy, and formerly much larger in area, the present-day region of Aquitaine extends from from Bordeaux in the west, toward Toulouse in the east, from Dordogne in the north, to Pau and the Pyrenees mountains in the south.
 Taken as a whole, this is France’s most significant wine-growing and agricultural area, not to mention Toulouse is France’s fourth largest city, renowned for its aerospace and aeronautics, its science, and its university- one of the oldest in Europe, founded in 1229.
 With a maximum of only six guests, you'll enjoy a more personalized vacation, highlighted with daily guided excursions, and exquisite culinary delights on board, paired with superb wines from the region.
+A fully stocked bar, with excellent wines of the region, coffee, tea, and soft drinks is included in your voyage.
 This is a taste of the France you never knew existed.

 Please inqure for private charter options.

-Airport transfer with privte vehicle and English speaking Driver.
+Airport transfer with private vehicle and English speaking Driver.

 Le Palladia Toulouse (4*) located between the Toulouse-Blagnac International Airport and downtown Toulouse, this luxury hotel is a place that blends brilliant and modern architecture, and a charming contemporary style.
 It is located 3 miles from central Toulouse, near Blagnac International Airport.
 Hotel has 90 spacious rooms and suites, a 300-seat amphitheater, 14 meeting rooms with natural light, a cozy bar-lounge, a 180-seat gourmet restaurant, a heated outdoor pool and a fitness area.